alexcarpenter/frontend-foundations/src/_pages/offline.md

 Looks like you're offline!

-Not worry, the main pages of our site are still available:
+Not to worry, the main pages of our site are still available, along with any you've previously visited:

 - [Home](/)
 - [Code of Conduct](/code-of-conduct/)